Scalloped Tomatoes and Croutons

 Description

-Soooo good – my girlfriend told me I HAD to make this and I’m so glad I listened (thanks Auntie Jino!).
+Soooo good – my friend told me I HAD to make this and I’m so glad I listened!.
 This is borrowed from Smitten Kitchen, where it was adapted from Ina Garten.
 I used more bread than the recipe called for – in fact I think I just about doubled what she used in her recipe, and I thought it was great.
 I used a regular ‘French’ loaf, put it into the fridge overnight to soften the crust, then trimmed the crust off and cubed it yielding about 6 cups.
 I then baked it in a large 11 x 13 pan so that I could keep the bread in a single layer for everything to better crisp up.
+There are many ways to play with this though – enjoy!

 Ingredients